umajeric/smart-house/tools/server/README.md

 Follow the instructions: https://www.raspberrypi.org/documentation/installation/installing-images/ to install OS on Raspberry Pi.

-Enable SSH and i2c on it.
+Enable SSH and i2c on it - I used `raspi-config` to do that.

 ## Steps required for `SmartHouse`

+SSH to the server and do the following steps.

 ### Java IS required :-)
 `sudo apt-get update && sudo apt-get install oracle-java8-jdk`